 So to help you hit that 2-3 time per week target I have compiled over 30 simple, healthy and delicious salmon dinners that are perfect for any night of the week.
 Even non-fish eaters will enjoy these recipes.

-How To Cook Salmon (7 Recipes)
+How To Make Low Sodium Salmon

 If you are new to cooking with salmon, start with these recipes.
-These 7 heart-healthy salmon recipes walk you through 7 different (uncomplicated) cooking techniques to help you put salmon on your table.
+These 7 low sodium salmon recipes walk you through 7 different (uncomplicated) cooking techniques to help you put salmon on your table.
 They include instant pot salmon, baked salmon in foil, cedar plank salmon, poached salmon, air fryer salmon, bbq salmon, and oven-baked salmon.

 Instant Pot Salmon – FoodNService